severalnines/docs/user-guide/timescaledb/backup.rst

 	- The backup will be restored to the selected server.

 * **Tmp Dir**
 	- Temporary storage for ClusterControl to prepare the big.
-It must be as big as the expected PostgreSQL data directory.
+It must be as big as the expected TimeScaleDB data directory.

 * **Point In Time Recovery (PITR)**
 	- This option is only available if you want to restore a PITR-compatible backup (with WAL archiving enabled).
 If toggled, you will have to specify the time (folloing the server's timezone) to recover the data up to that point.
 The restoration time must be in 'YYYY-MM-DD HH:MM:SS' format.
 E.g: "2018-08-22 21:00:00".